Libya says Gaddafi spy chief arrested in Mauritania

 "Today we confirm the news of the arrest of Abdullah al-Senussi," Libyan government spokesman Nasser al-Manee told a news conference in Tripoli.

-France, which led Western backing for the popular uprising that toppled Gaddafi, said it had cooperated with Mauritanian authorities over the arrest and that it would be sending an arrest warrant to Mauritania.
+France, which led Western backing for the popular uprising that toppled Gaddafi, said it had cooperated with Mauritanian authorities over the arrest and that it would send an arrest warrant to Mauritania "in the next few hours".

-An ICC spokesman said an ICC arrest warrant for Senussi also remained valid and requested that it be implemented, but Libya's National Transitional Council said Libya would insist Senussi face justice there.
+"The Libyan foreign ministry is in touch with Mauritania about the procedure.
+The Libyan government is ready to receive Abdullah al-Senussi...and give him a fair trial in Libya," he said.

+Mohammed al-Harizy, spokesman for the National Transitional Council, also told a news conference that Libya would insist that Senussi be handed over to Libyan authorities.

-"We insist that Senussi is extradited to Libya," NTC spokesman Mohammed al-Harizy said.
-"There are demands from the ICC and France to get Senussi, but the priority is to deliver Senussi to Libya."
+"We insist that Senussi is extradited to Libya," he said.
+"There are demands from the ICC and France to get Senussi but the priority is to deliver Senussi to Libya."

-While Mauritania is not a signatory to the Rome Statute governing the ICC, rights groups Human Rights Watch and Amnesty International both said Mauritania was bound by the U.N.
-Security Council to fully cooperate with the ICC.

-Hassiba Hadj Sahraoui, Amnesty International Deputy Director for the Middle East and North Africa, said in a statement that the Libyan justice system in any case "remains weak and unable to conduct effective investigations into alleged crimes".
+Human Rights Watch said he should be handed over to the ICC.

+"Mauritania should support the Security Council's unanimous action by surrendering Senussi to the ICC," Richard Dicker, international justice director at HRW said in a statement.
+"Senussi is a fugitive from justice, and Security Council members should also press Mauritania to hand him over to the court."

 A military source said Senussi had been taken to one of the residences in the grounds of Nouakchott's international conference centre which are used to house visiting officials, but it was not immediately possible to verify that information.